rickpetzold/ricks-little-corner/README.md

 # ricks-little-corner
-This is the repository for my little corner in the vast WWW.
+This is the repository for my little corner in the vast world wide web.